EmmanuelOga/plangs2/README.md

 ## WIP

 - [ ] Make the vertex-info work for all node types.
-- [ ] Fix "pill" links .. what happens when we click them?
 - [ ] Additional Vertex pages: {tool,app,lib,learning,community}/key (do we need these?
 Maybe the sidebar info is good enough for now?
 Link directly to the resource?)
+- [ ] Fix "pill" links .. what happens when we click them?

+## TODO

 - [ ] Replace facet indicator dot with Reset button.

-## TODO
+- [ ] Prefetch some URLS on hover.

 ### More Pending Tasks